Scripture & the Rosary:

 supplemental Scripture

 Not everyone is acquainted with the Old Testament parallels in Scripture & the Rosary: New Testament Mysteries, Old Testament Parallels.
 This lesson emphasizes the third person of the Blessed Trinity and ties the action of the Holy Spirit to love and sanctification.
-The Scripture passages chosen to illustrate this in the stained glass window panels are from the forty-sixth chapter of the book of Genesis and the thirteenth chapter of Paul’s First Letter to the Corinthians.
+The Scripture passages chosen to illustrate this in the stained glass window panels are from the forty-sixth chapter of the book of Genesis and the thirteenth chapter of the First Letter of Paul to the Corinthians.

 a saint’s view of what motivates the Church